Navid200/xDrip/docs/Nightscout/update_nightscout.md

 ---

 #### **How to update**

-You must complete all the steps listed below in sequence.

-1- Follow these [instructions](./NS_SyncExecutables.md) to update your virtual machine setup to the latest.
+Follow these [instructions](./NS_SyncExecutables.md) to update your virtual machine platform to the latest.

-2- From the Google Cloud setup submenu, select "Install Nightscout phase 1" and enter.

-3- After completion, reboot the server.

 Nightscout is now updated.
+If this does not update your Nightscout, it means that we have not updated the platform and are still testing.
+Please see the following section.
 <br/>

 ---